loda-lang/loda-lang.github.io/install.markdown

 The LODA command-line tool is available for Linux, macOS and Windows.
 To install it, follow the instuctions for your operating system below.

+If you are only interested in program mining, you can also join the [LODA project on BOINC](https://boinc.loda-lang.org/loda/).

 # Linux and macOS

 Before installing LODA on Linux or macOS, please make sure you have [git](https://git-scm.com/) installed.